JoshMermel/JoshMermel.github.io/_posts/2015-09-12-Introduction-To-Siteswap.md

 # Validation of Vanilla Siteswaps

-# Generating new site
+# Generating New Siteswaps From Existing Ones

 ## Add 1 to Every Number

-## Add Pattern Length to one number
+## Add Pattern Length to One Number

-## Swap sites of two numbers
+## Swap Sites of Two Numbers

 ## Extending to Multiplex Siteswaps